thock321/CyborgCipher/README.md

 ## Features

-Currently, a random offset Caesar cipher and a fully randomized cipher is supported.
+Currently, a random offset Caesar cipher and a fully (pseduo) randomized cipher is supported.
 To specify using the Caesar cipher, use `caesar` as the third argument.

 ### Windows